- Data from December 2016. Most recent data: Further Eurostat information, Main tables and Database. Next update of the article December 2020

 Data sources and availability

-The Structure of earnings survey (SES) is carried out with a four-yearly periodicity according to Regulation 530/1999.
-The most recent available reference years for the SES are 2002, 2006 and 2010.
+The Structure of earnings survey (SES) is carried out with a four-yearly periodicity according to Regulation (EC) No 530/1999.
+The most recent available reference years for the SES are 2002, 2006, 2010 and 2014.
 The data collection is based on legislation and data become available approximately 2 years after the end of the reference period.

 National statistical offices collect the information on earnings used in the survey and it contains questions about the enterprise and on the individual employee, aiming to gather individual data on earnings and working hours, as well as personal characteristics and characteristics of the jobs.

-The variable 'Highest successfully completed level of education and training' is classified using the International standard classification of education, 1997 version (ISCED 97) and the education level groupings are as follows: Low level: ISCED 0, 1 and 2 (Pre-primary, primary education or first stage of basic education; Lower secondary or second stage of basic education), Medium level: ISCED 3 and 4 (Upper secondary and post-secondary non-tertiary education), and High level: ISCED 5a, 5b and 6 (Tertiary programmes with academic orientation; Second stage of tertiary education leading to an advanced research qualification).
+The variable 'Highest successfully completed level of education and training' in SES 2014 is classified using the International standard classification of education, 2011 version (ISCED 11) and the education level groupings are as follows: Low level: ISCED 0, 1 and 2 (Early childhood education (‘less than primary’ for educational attainment); Primary education; Lower secondary education), Medium level: ISCED 3 and 4 (Upper secondary education and post-secondary non-tertiary education), and High level: ISCED 5a, 5b and 6 (Short-cycle tertiary education; Bachelor’s or equivalent level; Master’s or equivalent level and Doctoral or equivalent level).
+For SES 2002, 2006 and 2010 International standard classification of education, 1997 version (ISCED 97)

 The regional breakdown is based on the Nomenclature of territorial units for statistics (NUTS).

-The main reasons for initiating the European Structure of earnings survey (SES) were set out in Regulation 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs.
-The objective of the Regulation 530/1999 and the related Commission Regulation 1738/2005 in this domain is to provide accurate and harmonised data on earnings in EU Member States, EFTA countries and candidate countries for policy-making and research purposes.
+The main reasons for initiating the European Structure of earnings survey (SES) were set out in Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs.
+The objective of the Regulation (EC) No 530/1999 and the related Commission Regulation (EC) No 1738/2005 in this domain is to provide accurate and harmonised data on earnings in EU Member States, EFTA countries and candidate countries for policy-making and research purposes.

 The SES is a large enterprise sample survey providing detailed and comparable information on relationships between the level of remuneration, individual characteristics of employees (sex, age, occupation, length of service, highest educational level attained, etc.) and their employer (economic activity, size and location of the enterprise).